 “My mom would say, ‘Hay que salir adelante.’
 You must keep advancing, moving forward in the direction of what you want.
 You must overcome and not let the barriers get in the way.”

 While I never considered myself a role model, I see that being fortunate to be in places and spaces where I have a voice, affords me the ability to represent my community.
 I tried to convey to my families that my parents came from the same means and if I can do it, they can too.
 There will be bumps in the road, but you can get through them.
 My mom would say, “Hay que salir adelante.”
 You must keep advancing, moving forward in the direction of what you want.
 You must overcome and not let the obstacles get in the way.
 If the families I serviced hadn’t had a teacher or principal that could speak their language or offer resources, they may have stayed silenced.

 During COVID shutdowns, immigrant essential workers did not get the acknowledgement they deserved.
 They sacrificed their lives despite the warnings and known dangers of the virus, yet they seemed to have been ignored, negatively treated, or erased from the story.
-As Latinos, we believe strongly in taking care of our families and communities.
-Latinos played a big role in keeping communities alive and thriving during a tumultuous time in our country and we deserve to be recognized as those contributors and be seen as valuable for those contributions.
+As Latinx people, we believe strongly in taking care of our families and communities.
+Latinx people played a big role in keeping communities alive and thriving during a tumultuous time in our country and we deserve to be recognized as those contributors and be seen as valuable for those contributions.

 The statistics remain low for Latinas graduating college and getting advanced degrees.
-I think that until Latinos can see themselves in other positions such as doctors, lawyers, or engineers and that is the norm, our community will not be acknowledged as positive members of society.
+I think that until Latinx people can see themselves in other positions such as doctors, lawyers, or engineers and that is the norm, our community will not be acknowledged as positive members of society.
 That is at the heart of the issue.
-Latinos want to be seen.
+Latinx people want to be seen.
 Through our bicultural identities, we contribute significantly to this country.